Infineon/optiga-connect-iot/README.md

 When starting to evaluate Infineons OPTIGA™ Connect IoT solution as a proposal you might want to follow these steps:<br>
 1. Download the DataSheet
 2. Order the OPTIGA™ Connect IoT SAMPLE KIT
-3. In case you don't have a dedicated `Device` yet, order the ### OPTIGA™ Connect IoT Evaluation Board
+3. In case you don't have a dedicated `Device` yet, get our OPTIGA™ Connect IoT Evaluation Board
 4.

 ### OPTIGA™ Connect IoT SAMPLE KIT